cpliakas/composer-manager-docs/README.md

 This technique introduces the least amount of friction with existing workflows and is strongly recommended.

+The following Drush commands are also avilable:

+* `drush composer-json-rebuild`: Force a rebuild of the consolidated `compsoer.json` file.
+* `drush composer-manager [COMMAND] [OPTIONS]`: Pass through commands to Composer

 #### Manually With Composer

 If you do not wish to use Drush, you must manually use Composer's command line